The Love Interest

-The Love Interest was a short-lived collaborative musical project between musicians Martin Atkins and Chris Connelly.
+The Love Interest was a short-lived collaborative musical project between musicians Martin Atkins, Chris Connelly, David Wm.
+Sims, and Mary Lynn Bowling.
 The group released only one recording: (1993's "Bedazzled" EP on Atkins' Invisible Records label).

 "Bedazzled" is a cover of the theme from Dudley Moore and Peter Cook's 1967 film Bedazzled, with words and music written by Moore.

+Reception

+Ira Robbins of Trouser Press wrote, "'Bedazzled' is a four-mix single of the Dudley Moore composition for the 1968 movie of the same name, given a big beat, a pop vocal and sample seasoning.
+The basic performance is stylish enough, but it could have been an album track.
+One version is plenty."